 This new plan has become a kind of mid-year reset for our homeschool.
 Even better, it’s become a fun, highly-anticipated tradition.

-Try our “holiday homeschool” traditions to create your own homeschool reset and start the new year off refreshed instead of tired and discouraged!
+Try our “holiday homeschool” traditions (or come up with a few of your own) to create your own homeschool reset and start the new year off refreshed instead of tired and discouraged!